chrismembrey/return_of_investment_films/README.md

 ## Regression Modelling
 Linear Regression, a Support Vector Machine (linear kernel only) and a Decision Tree Regression was used to predict the ROI of films.
-The best model was an ElasticNet linear regression model for data where ROI was less than 500% and the model only yeilded a score of 0.155
+The best model was an ElasticNet linear regression model for data where ROI was less than 500% and the model only yeilded a score of 0.155 showing limited explainability in ROI variance.

 <img src = "/readme/regression_models_original.jpeg" width="700">